nl-portal/nl-portal-app/README.md

 #### Steps

-Running the latest public docker images can be done via your favourite IDE by running the `docker-compose` file with the `remote` and `zgw` profiles or by running the following command in your terminal:
+Running the prebuilt docker images can be done via your favourite IDE by running the `docker-compose` file with the `remote` and `zgw` profiles or by running the following command in your terminal:

 ```shell